 📖 Recipe

-This is easy, mess-free and the most delicious recipe for baked panko cod.
-Creme fraiche melts into the cod, making the fish moist and flavorful while seasoned Panko bakes into a crunchy topping.
+This is the easiest and most delicious recipe for panko crusted cod!
+The creme fraiche sauce melts into the cod as it bakes, making the fish moist and flavorful while the panko breadcrumbs give the fish a crunchy topping.
+Additional creme fraiche sauce is served on the side, adding rich, lemony flavor.

 - Prep Time: 10